Skip to main content

 To create a publication from an existing set of documents, follow these steps:

-1. Navigate to the root document and click the icon in the right sidebar to open the Document info & metadata panel to the default Properties tab.
+1. Navigate to the document that is to be the publication root document, and click the icon in the right sidebar to open the Document info & metadata panel to the default Properties tab.

 2. Click the Make this document a publication button at the bottom of the panel.